OrangeLego/my-portfolio/README.txt

 # my-portfolio
 README
 Hello, I'm [Redacted].
-I'm [Redacted] interested in coding, networking, and robotics.
+My interests are in coding, networking, and robotics.

 ## Skills
 - Python